Private Equity Interview Questions - 13 Topics to Know

 - Exit Potential and IRR for Target CompanyA company can be an absolute cash cow, but you'll need to be able to exit the investment at some point over a reasonable time frame (generally five years) in order to generate a suitable return on investment for your investors.
 You'll want to have some ideas as to where suitable buyers might come from.

 - Closing QuestionsNow, reading a CIM will get you pretty far.
 You'll learn a great deal about the target company, its growth prospects, its industries, and its alleged upside potential.
-That's great and all, but let's not forget something.
 The CIM is a sales document.
 So, while you can glean a ton of useful information from a careful read-through of a CIM, you'll also want to have something of a skeptical eye.
 Invariably, you'll have questions and concerns that you'd like to raise with management in the next round of the sell-side process.

 - What is the biggest challenge your company faces?

 - Who are the most important members of your team and why?

 - What are your company's pain points, and how can we help to address them?